Mt. Ikoma 生駒山エリア

 Home to peculiar deities

 Hozanji has a reputation for being home to a rather peculiar deity.
-Step inside its hondo (main hall) and you will encounter Kagi-ten.
+Kangi-ten is enshrined in its sacred worship hall (tendo).
 Not your typical Buddhist icon, this god has the head of an elephant, an animal not native to Japan.
-Kagi-ten is considered the Japanese incarnation of the Hindu god Ganesh.
+Kangi-ten is considered the Japanese incarnation of the Hindu god Ganesh.

 Idyllic road trip

 The Shigi-Ikoma skyline road has caught the attention of drivers from around the area for the fantastic views it offers of Osaka and Nara cities.
-The most popular stretch is the Narukawa Pass, located just about midway along the road.
 While the seasonal flowers and foliage here are lovely, why not time your trip to coincide with the night-time spectacle of twinkling lights in the urbanized valleys below?